crodier/software-blog/_posts/2023-09-22-message-formats.md

 # Intro:  binary message format

-Many free and open source libraries exist which make it nearly trivial to use this kind of pre-agreed messages like our `a,b,c` example, effectively pre-compressing the messages.
+Multiple open source libraries exist for binary message formats.

+The most popular binary message format is Protocol Buffers.

 A pre-defined message schema is used instead of the string keys.